Making the world a better place with a cup of tea

 “We’ve seen kids come up with ideas for technical innovations.
 Tea really can inspire people and bring them together for a greater good, so we’re hoping to turn Time for Tea into a truly global project.”

-Want to find out more about youth funding?
+Want to read more about youth project experiences?
 Take a look at our dedicated page!